 THE IMPORTANCE OF GROWTH AWARENESS AND ICOSEP.
 According to the P.O.S.S.U.M. database, more than 600 medical conditions impact a child’s growth.
 Left untreated these children suffer.
 Needlessly, some children do not survive while others suffer the impact of their condition for their lifetime.
 Many of the medical conditions impacting a child’s growth are treatable.
-Lives can be saved or at the very least improved.
+Lives can be saved or at the very least improved if diagnosis is timely and treatments are available.
 The key to success for these children is education and awareness.

 ICOSEP fosters an international networking system to enhance the early identification and treatment of affected children thus improving their lives as children and later as adults.
 Many if not most conditions which impact a child’s healthy growth are labeled as “rare”.
 Therefore, it is essential that those of us throughout the world whose children are affected by these medical conditions in addition to those who treat these children, join together to develop a united platform.
 ICOSEP is committed to strengthening our voice and message globally.
 Developing a network by which families and medical professionals can quickly access both medical information and support is key to the lives of many suffering without answers.
 It is also instrumental to accessing accurate information about a variety of conditions in any country.
 ICOSEP shall host links to member groups which include both formal societies and organizations as well as online resources and support groups.

-Members groups will be listed online.
+Members groups are listed online.
 Groups can share patient information, physician resources, program ideas and other helpful strategies which educate the public and support the organizations serving patients worldwide.
 No donations, fees or dues are charged to groups for membership of ICOSEP.